cmpute/dashu/guide/src/types.md

 Moreover, there is another type `DoubleWord` representing an integer type with double the size of a `Word`.
 It's the maximum integer type that can fit in a `UBig` instance without heap allocation.
 It's also involved in some const constructors.

+## Sign

+A `dashu_base::Sign` is a **binary** enum to represent the sign of numbers.
+Due to effciency and clarity, the number zero will be categorized as `Sign::Positive`, even though it's mathematically unsigned.
+(Imagine if you store the sign in a ternary format, every number instance will have to pay an extra bit to store the sign, and extra branches to do operations.)
+To get a ternary representation, it's recommended to use the `.signum()` methods on the numeric types.

+Convenient utilities related to the sign are provided with this enum.
+For example, you can get the sign of any primitive numbers or big numbers through the `dashu_base::Signed` trait, you can also multiply the sign by another sign.
+You can even multiply the sign with `core::cmp::Ordering`, this is very handy when you want to flip a comparison result based on the sign of operands, and this is widely used in the comparison implementations in `dashu`.

 ## Layout of `UBig`

 The most fundamental type of the `dashu` libraries is the natural number `UBig`.
 The underlying representation of an `UBig` number is an array of `Word`s.
 What's special about `dashu` is that when it contains only one or two words, the words will be inlined and no heap allocation will happen.
 Furthermore, an `UBig` usually only occupies a stack space of 3 words when it's inlined (see the code for the details if you are interested).
 Thanks to special memory optimization in `dashu`, an `Option<UBig>` and even a `Option<IBig>` will also take only 3 words.